 Is there an ideal weight for breast augmentation?

 Weight alone should not exclude you from surgery.

-Although there’s no set weight limit for a BA, you should at the very least be healthy if you're considering a breast augmentation.
+Although there’s no set weight limit for a breast augmentation, you should at the very least be healthy if you're considering a breast augmentation.

 Surgery is best planned when you're at a weight you're happy with (and can maintain).
-Weight changes after your BA (up and down) can have undesirable results on your breasts.
+Weight changes after your breast augmentation (up and down) can have undesirable results on your breasts.
 To learn more about post-op weight changes, read this article!

-If this is where you're at, you can step on to the next stage of a BA journey and consult with a Board Certified plastic surgeon.
+If this is where you're at, the next stage of your breast implant journey is to consult with a Board Certified plastic surgeon.

-If a plastic surgeon thinks you are an unhealthy weight (if your BMI is higher than 30 the risks after surgery are greater), they may suggest losing weight before undergoing surgery.
+If a plastic surgeon thinks you are an unhealthy weight (if your BMI is higher than 30 the risks after surgery are greater), they may suggest losing weight before having a breast augmentation.

-A surgeon is responsible for your safety and their job is to minimize any surgical risks.
+A surgeon is responsible for your safety and their job is to minimize any risks.

 Generally, if you are carrying a lot more weight than your frame should carry you stand a greater chance of medical and aesthetic complications.
 Risks like blood clots, wound healing problems and infection increase with an unhealthy weight.